-- 7. Make sure the lamp is fully seated, then tighten its screws. - 8.
+- 7. Once the lamp is fully inserted, tighten its screws. - 8.
 Replace the lamp cover and tighten its screw securely.
 (The projector won't come on if the lamp cover is loose.) - 9.
 Reset the lamp timer as described in the following section.